 Developing a new faculty-led program can be a lengthy process, so the earlier you start planning the better.
 To help facilitate the process, review the Program Development Timeline to get a better understanding of all the steps involved in developing a successful program abroad.

-Once you have gained the support of your Department Chair and Dean to lead a program abroad, schedule an appointment with the Study Abroad Office to discuss your plans and next steps in the process.
+Once you have gained the support of your Department Chair and Dean to lead a program abroad, schedule an appointment with UTA Study Abroad to discuss your plans and next steps in the process.
 Once the program details have been determined, complete the Faculty-Led Study Abroad Program Proposal paperwork and submit to the Office of International Education.

-- Faculty Program Budget Template (revised).xlsx
+- Faculty Program Budget Template

 - International Oversight Committee Approval (for travel to restricted regions)